swiss-seismological-service/hermes-model/README.md

 ```

 ## Usage
 The description of the formats used for the input and output of the entrypoint can be found in the [input](#input-format) and [output](#output-format) format sections.
-If you want, you can stop there, without installation of this package, as RT-RAMSIS doesn't need anything else.
+If you want, you can stop there, without installation of this package, as hermes doesn't need anything else.
 If you would like to have some kind of validation of the input and output of your entrypoint, you can [install](#installation) this package and read the [validation](#validation) section.

 # Input and Output Formats

 The `validate_entrypoint` decorator will validate the input and output of the entrypoint, and raise an error if the input or output is not valid.
 The `induced` parameter is optional, and defaults to `False`.
-If set to `True` the input fields `injection_well` and `injection_plan` will be validated as well.
+If set to `True` the input fields `injection_observation` and `injection_plan` will be validated as well.

 ## Input Format
 The input dictionary has the following fields: